linas/archeo/README.md

 The problem is that almost no one has heard of the AtomSpace, almost no one uses it, and its a strange weird beast for ordinary programmers.
-However, I've also decided that the number of ordinary programmers who are going to join this project is approximately zero.
-So why should I cate to them, when there is something way more fun and useful to work with?
+However, I've also realized that the number of ordinary programmers who are going to join this project is approximately zero.
+So why should I cater to them, these people who will never arriv and assist, anyway, when there is something way more fun and useful to work with?
 So I'm restarting this project on the OpenCog AtomSpace.

 HOWTO (Prototype)
 -----------------